mattbriggs/measurewords/README.md

 Jerry Seinfeld in [a recent interview](https://www.nytimes.com/2018/10/26/arts/television/jerry-seinfeld-interview.html) answered this question: "Do you think comedians learned the wrong lessons in that earlier era, and came away believing they could do whatever they wanted?"

-"You can’t do whatever you want.
+"You can't do whatever you want.
 You can only do what works — if you want to have a career.
 What I do onstage is what the past 300 audiences decided worked.
-That’s good, that’s not good.
-You have to make the audience laugh a certain amount or they don’t come back.
-That’s why I wear a suit.
-It’s a signal: I’m not loafing here.
-I’m about this."
+That's good, that's not good.
+You have to make the audience laugh a certain amount or they don't come back.
+That's why I wear a suit.
+It's a signal: I'm not loafing here.
+I'm about this."

 As a process, a writing practice is a loop that includes generating work, presenting work, and then listening to an audience, and doing something with that response to go back to the beginning and produce more work.